Thinkenterprise/spring-boot-performance-feature-demo/feature-demo-virtual-threads/SLIDES.md

 - Synchronization Challenges: lock contention can hurt performance
 - Not a Replacement for Reactive Programming
 - Requires JDK 21+ / Spring Boot 3.2.0+
 ---

-# Live Coding
+# Examples and Benchmark

-- Show usage of virtual threads
+- Show in IDE
-- Perform Benchmark with Spring Boot and a REST controller

 ---